tade0726/tedzhao-resume/variants/ML_DS.md

     </span>
 </p>

-- **LLM Application for Financial Analysis**
+**LLM Application for Financial Analysis**

 - **Semantic Analysis**: Implemented advanced semantic analysis using LLMs for prompt engineering.
 Developed customized prompts to accurately categorize company descriptions and news feeds, facilitating the extraction of GICS-like themes.
 This process enhances the understanding of company genres and industries, providing a structured overview of corporate landscapes.
 - **RAG Graph with LLM**: Pioneered the development of a knowledge graph utilizing LLM's robust parsing capabilities.
 Analyzed and extracted a variety of entities and their relationships from company news and descriptions, including executives, competitors, and product logistics chains.
 This information was integrated into a graph database, supporting a Retrieval-Augmented Generation (RAG) system for enhanced information retrieval and decision-making accuracy in financial contexts.

-- **Developing finaicial strategy with ML algorithem**
+**Developing finaicial strategy with ML algorithem**

 - Explored the integration of alpha factors derived from robust financial domains with machine learning algorithms.
 This approach involved iterating from decision tree models to reinforcement learning, creating a comprehensive ML lifecycle encompassing data ingestion, feature engineering, model training, and prediction.
 The key innovation was the use of reinforcement learning to develop a unified framework that simultaneously directs both bidding strategies and investment amounts, optimizing portfolio management for enhanced yield.

-- **Data Pipeline Development**
+**Data Pipeline Development**

-  - **Data Model Design and SQL Optimization**: Led the engineering of data models for analyzing financial metrics across 10 global stock markets, covering 10,000 companies.
-Enhanced data richness by integrating global indexes and reduced SQL query runtimes by 50% through advanced optimizations.
+- Engineered and deployed complex data models for deep analysis of financial metrics across 10 global stock markets, handling terabytes of data.
+Achieved a 50% reduction in SQL query runtimes and enhanced data richness by integrating global indexes with advanced optimization techniques.

-  - **Data Orchestration with Dagster and DBT**: Oversaw the transition from Databricks DLT to Dagster + DBT orchestration, establishing a CI/CD pipeline for ETL processes.
-Implemented rigorous testing environments and developed scalable templates for data ingestion, significantly improving data handling and performance.
+- Directed the strategic transition from Databricks Delta Lake to a more robust Dagster + DBT architecture, establishing a continuous integration and deployment (CI/CD) pipeline for ETL processes.
+Developed scalable templates for data ingestion, significantly enhancing data handling and system performance.
+Implemented incremental updates and snapshot tables with Slowly Changing Dimensions (SCD) to ensure efficient data versioning and recovery.

-  - **Iteration and Stability in Financial Data Engineering**: Managed the trade-offs between rapid delivery and stability in a dynamic financial environment.
-Streamlined operations by integrating Databricks notebooks with Dagster for improved job management and operational monitoring, facilitating real-time updates via Slack and email alerts.
+- Configured Dagster Cloud to manage schedules for over 20 interdependent jobs across various platforms, ensuring robust daily data partitioning.
+This setup guarantees comprehensive data availability and integrity from raw ingestion sources to final analytics readiness.

+---

 ### ML Engineer/Data Scientist - Skyscanner